 In some areas you won’t have to pay anything towards your Council Tax bill, while in others you might have to pay a percentage of it.

-You should check that your home has been put in the right band and whether you qualify for any exemptions or discounts.
+You should check your home has been put in the right band and whether you qualify for any exemptions or discounts.

 Ask your council to spread the payments over 12 months